 Causes of Anaphylaxis

-The causes are different depending on age.
+The causes of anaphylaxis are different depending on age.
 For children, the most common cause is food.
 For adults, the most common cause is medication.

 Causes of children include: